thedaviddias/bfdes.in/posts/hello-world.md

 This blog is built as an isomorphic app, using React components:

 * The appserver runs in a Node environment, and each controller renders the relevant component.
-  In this context React is effectively used as a template generating function.
+  In this context React is effectively used as a templating engine.

 * Client code uses the same top-level App component, but wraps it in a router.
   The router enables the frontend code to manipulate the aforementioned History API.